budnyjj/vkstat/README.md

   Built graph can be stored in **Pickle** or **YAML** format (switch between them by output file extension).

-* [process.py](https://github.com/budnyjj/vkstat/blob/master/process.py) -- use it to cut
+* [process.py](https://github.com/budnyjj/vkstat/blob/master/process.py) -- use it to cut off
   nodes, which have small number of common neighbors in graph.
 It can be useful to **reduce graph size** and/or **convert graph files between YAML and pickle formats**.